What is a brand?

 Now fill in the blanks: I’m a ______________photographer for _______________________.
 My area of expertise specifically is ________________.

 When people think of branding, they usually think of logos, fonts and colours.
-And these things have their place in the flavor of your brand.
+And yes, these things have their place in the flavor of your brand.
 For example, if you’re a wedding photographer, do you want your brand to be spunky and fun, or more romantic and pastel-like?
-Do you want your customers to feel light, bright, happy and sunshine when they think of your business or do you want them to think of a dreamy love story and pretty pinks and bouquets?
+Do you want your customers to feel light, bright, happy and sunshine when they think of your business?
+Maybe you want them to think of a dreamy love story and pretty pinks and bouquets.

 Different colors, textures and fonts evoke different types of sensation.
 We are often drawn to ones that feel right for us and this is also why a brand is based on you at the core.
-Yellow is connected to happiness, green is connected to trust or money and red is connected to power.
+Yellow is connected to happiness, and green is connected to trust or money.
+Red is connected to power.
 Look through some of these associations and determine what you want to be using.

 4. your magic sauce

 Now think about other brands you know.
 Nike.
 Gucci.
 Your favourite restaurant.
 What is their magic sauce like?
-What does their branding do for you and how does it entice you to go back to them?
-What is their message?
+Do you get a sense of their branding encourages you to go back to them?
+How about their message?
 That’s the magic sauce we’re trying to get at here.
 These are the things that make you different.

 Here are some questions for you to consider as you get to the heart of the developing your photography brand:

 - What is your photography style like?
 Describe it in a sentence.
 Go through your current portfolio and start there.